 My last year consisted of internships for high school band, orchestra, and music technology and middle school orchestra.
 I presented my Student Learning Objective at the UMBC Undergraduate Research and Creative Achievement Day (URCAD) and was awarded the Phi Kappa Phi Chapter 22 Research Award.
 I was also awarded the Music Achievement Award by my university's music department.

 In 2019, I moved to Johns Creek, Georgia and attended the University of Georgia.
 In August 2020, I graduated with my Master's in Music Education.
 I was one of two students in the residency program and I worked as a graduate teaching assistantship.
 In this position, I co-developed and co-taught the jazz pedagogy class, a methods course for undergraduate music education students.
 In addition, I was responsible for the Music Education Resource Lab within the Hugh Hodgson School of Music.

 During my time at UGA, I played bass clarinet in the concert band and saxophone with the jazz combos.
 I also researched topics within music education such as research participation, improvisatory development, reflexive pedagogy, and student engagement within the music classroom.
 My independent research project, "Problem Solving with Participatory Music Research: Examining K-12 Music Educators’ Self-Efficacy, Training, and Applications in Research Practice" was selected for as a poster session for the 2020 NAfME National Conference.

-I plan to teach secondary instrumental music one I graduate in August and once the COVID-19 pandemic of 2020 is over.
 Outside of music, I enjoy visual art.
 I like to draw, paint, and illustrate in my free time.
 I also enjoy dance, as this was something I participated in on and off throughout my schooling.
 Lastly, I love traveling and I hope I am able to do more in the near future.